telerik/document-processing-docs/libraries/radpdfprocessing/formats-and-conversion/pdf/pdfformatprovider/settings.md

 ### __IsEncrypted__

 This property specifies if the document should be encrypted.
 The default value is *False*.
 You can specify the encryption algorithm by setting the **EncryptionType** property.
 The supported values are **AES256** and **RC4**

+>important **All passwords for revision 6 (AES-256) shall be based on Unicode**.
+Preprocessing of a user-provided password consists first of normalizing its representation by applying the "SASLPrep" profile (Internet RFC 4013) of the "stringprep" algorithm (Internet RFC 3454) to the supplied password using the Normalize and BiDi options.

 >This setting is ignored when __ComplianceLevel__ differs from __None__ as PDF/A compliant documents do not allow encryption.